SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Extensions.rst

          }
       }

-This example adds a new ``String`` instance method called ``toSpooky``.
-This new method is now available to any instances of ``String``.
-The method returns a spookier version of the original string, by converting odd-numbered characters to uppercase, and even-numbered characters to lowercase:
+The ``toSpooky`` method returns a spookier version of the original string, by converting odd-numbered characters to uppercase, and even-numbered characters to lowercase.

+After this extension is defined, you can call the ``toSpooky`` method on any ``String`` instance:

 .. testcode:: extensionsInstanceMethods